cwatson/mri_library/README.md

 echo "export PATH=PATH:${PWD}/mri_library/bin" >> ~/.bash_profile
 ```

+If you are on a cluster or other system that uses, e.g., `.bashrc` instead, you may have to add the path manually.
 ## dcmtk
 For *CentOS 7*, at least, this is available in the `nux-dextop` repository.
 If you don't already have this repo, run the following as `root`:
 ``` bash